coralbits/coralpages-assets/README.md

 - [ ] File versioning - Allow to keep multiple versions of the same file, and retrieve them later.
 - [ ] Alternative backends - S3, GCP, Azure, etc. Each bucket can have other backend.

+## OpenAPI Documentation

+All openapi documentation can be accessed at `/docs/`.

 ## Simple web app

 There is a simple web app running at `/` to allow easy access to items.
 It can be disabled at the `config.yaml` file.